How to beat the algorithm & increase organic reach

 As an experiment, type a topic into the search bar.
 For this example, let’s say you write “Tomorrowland”.
 For 10 minutes, like & comment on every post that appears in the search feed from pages & people etc. Because Facebook sees you wanting to engage with the topic, it will start showing a lot more related posts in your feed after a few days.
 This could include festival videos, Tomorrowland updates etc. You get the idea.

 That said, there are some amazing opportunities within the Facebook ad platform for growing your brand.
 For example, you can target people around the world, and grow your fanbase for as little as $0.02 per follower.
-Also, you can receive thousands of post engagements for as little as $2 if you are skilled with advertising (but we’ll discuss the details of this in a future article).
+Also, you can receive thousands of post engagements for as little as $2 if you are skilled with advertising (But we’ll discuss the details of this in a future article).
 There is essentially a supply & demand issue with Facebook & Instagram.
 With millions of content curators out there, the algorithm serves as a tool to filter out any irrelevant content.
 As an EDM producer, you’d naturally want to see useful tutorials on perfecting your craft instead of some post from a meme page you liked when you were 12.
 Now it should make sense.

 Now that we’ve discussed why you should stop worrying about the algorithm, it’s time to go through some useful tips on boosting the organic reach of your posts as a producer.
 Firstly, you have to find out what resonates with your audience.
 Putting out content on a regular basis will allow you to view what your audience reacts well to, and thus you should make more of that.
 Typically, videos work extremely well if the content is good.
 As the audience is spending a longer duration of time viewing a post, they are spending more time on the platform.
 Therefore, Facebook will naturally reward you with more organic reach if the initial engagement rate is good.
 You should also be paying attention to the insights of the page.
 By understanding when your audience is most active, you can optimize your posts to reach more people.
-This can be done on the desktop by going to Insights > Posts.
+This can be done on desktop by going to Insights > Posts.

 It’s certainly worth noting that Facebook will reduce the organic reach of posts with a lot of text.
 As this is often viewed by consumers as spammy, it is detrimental to your page if it’s something that you’re doing regularly.
 That said, the occasional piece of album art certainly won’t hurt.
 Also, it’s important to know that text statuses naturally receive less engagement.
 Due to their small size, it’s very easy for someone to simply scroll past it and not even notice that you wrote something.
 Therefore, images & videos should be the preferred content mediums if you wish to improve your organic reach.
 Finally, posting frequently will increase your organic reach significantly.
 As you are getting users to spend more time on the platform by viewing more of your posts, they will be seeing more ads in their news feed.
 And so like before, the algorithm will reward you with higher organic reach.

-Instead of being focused on blaming the algorithm, producers should centre their energy on creating engaging content so that their organic reach will increase significantly.
+Instead of being focused on blaming the algorithm, producers should center their energy on creating engaging content so that their organic reach will increase significantly.
 Also with the paid product being so good, why put organic reach on a pedestal if you can reach thousands of people for just a few dollars?